BenWheatley/blog/README.md

 I've wanted to make my existing blog available in github for ages now, but didn't have time until recently.

-Blogging in github means I can skip all the annoying cruft that makes things worse in the name of Resume-driven development by the usual blogging platforms, and that I can completely skip all tracking cookies etc. just by not using them in the first place and therefore don't need that annoying GDPR popup.
+Blogging in github means I can skip all the annoying cruft by the usual blogging platforms that makes things generally *increasingly bad* over years in the service of [Resume-driven development](https://arxiv.org/abs/2307.02850), and that I can completely skip all tracking cookies etc. just by not using them in the first place (yes, you too can *just not use them*) and therefore don't need that annoying GDPR popup everyone loves to hate.

 I've written a bulk importer, which kinda worked but is a bit flakey, so I may still need to tidy up the old ones for style and for content lost in transition.